 2. Falls on the Same Level

-3. Falls to a Lower Level
+4. Falls to Lower Level

-5. Other Exertions (or Bodily Actions)
+5. Other Exertions on the Body (or Bodily Actions)

 Exertions in this category are generally ones that don’t lead to impact and aren’t due to overexertion with heavy objects.
 Examples include reaching, climbing, and bending over for long periods of time.
 Common outcomes of these actions include strains, tendonitis, and other overuse injuries.

-6. Motorized Vehicle Incidents
+6. Roadway Incidents Involving a Motorized Vehicle

 Job sites often have vehicles working alongside employees.
-Such vehicles may include semi trucks, cranes, wreckers, dump trucks, or other motorized land vehicle.
+Such vehicles may include semi-trucks, cranes, wreckers, dump trucks, or other motorized land vehicles.
 With vehicles and pedestrian workers operating in such close proximity, the chance for injury or death is significant.
 Other times, construction workers on the side of the road who aren’t supplied with proper safety equipment may be struck by non-work vehicles.
 In any work zone or workplace, employers and managers are responsible for keeping employees safe from harm caused by motor vehicles.

-7. Slip or Trip Without Fall
+7. Slip or Trip Without Falling

 Even if a worker does not fall, a slip or trip can lead to injury.
 Such injuries may include twisted ankles, fractures, or broken bones.

-9. Strikes Against Objects or Equipment
+10. Struck Against Object or Equipment

 Sometimes, workers may experience unavoidable collisions with objects or equipment.
 This may happen when workers are forced to work without proper lighting, a workplace has a low-hanging pipe, or equipment was not properly put away.
 These injuries can often be avoided if employers put up proper signage and make sure that workplace conditions are safe.